Indigenous peoples in Canada: Archaic period

-The west coast of Canada by 7,000–5000 BCE (9,000–7,000 years ago) saw various cultures who organized themselves around salmon fishing.
+By 7,000–5000 BCE (9,000–7,000 years ago) the west coast of Canada saw various cultures who organized themselves around salmon fishing.
 The Nuu-chah-nulth of Vancouver Island began whaling with advanced long spears at about this time.
 The Maritime Archaic is one group of North America's Archaic culture of sea-mammal hunters in the subarctic.
 They prospered from approximately 7,000 BCE–1,500 BCE (9,000–3,500 years ago) along the Atlantic Coast of North America.
 Their settlements included longhouses and boat-topped temporary or seasonal houses.
 They engaged in long-distance trade, using as currency white chert, a rock quarried from northern Labrador to Maine.
 The Pre-Columbian culture, whose members were called Red Paint People, is indigenous to the New England and Atlantic Canada regions of North America.
 The culture flourished between 3,000 BCE – 1,000 BCE (5,000–3,000 years ago) and was named after their burial ceremonies, which used large quantities of red ochre to cover bodies and grave goods.

 The Arctic small tool tradition is a broad cultural entity that developed along the Alaska Peninsula, around Bristol Bay, and on the eastern shores of the Bering Strait around 2,500 BCE (4,500 years ago).
 These Paleo-Arctic peoples had a highly distinctive toolkit of small blades (microblades) that were pointed at both ends and used as side- or end-barbs on arrows or spears made of other materials, such as bone or antler.
 Scrapers, engraving tools and adze blades were also included in their toolkits.
-The Arctic small tool tradition branches off into two cultural variants, including the Pre-Dorset, and the Independence traditions.
-These two groups, ancestors of Thule people, were displaced by the Inuit by 1000 CE.
+The Arctic small tool tradition branches off into two cultural variants, including the Pre-Dorset, and the Independence traditions, ancestors of the Thule people, and Inuit displaced these two groups by 1000 CE.

 Post-Archaic periods

-The Old Copper complex societies dating from 3,000 BCE – 500 BCE (5,000–2,500 years ago) are a manifestation of the Woodland Culture, and are pre-pottery in nature.
+The Old Copper complex societies dating from 3,000 BCE – 500 BCE (5,000–2,500 years ago) are a manifestation of the Woodland culture, and are pre-pottery in nature.
 Evidence found in the northern Great Lakes regions indicates that they extracted copper from local glacial deposits and used it in its natural form to manufacture tools and implements.

-The Woodland cultural period dates from about 2,000 BCE – 1,000 CE, and has locales in Ontario, Quebec, and Maritime regions.
+The Woodland cultural period dates from about 1,000 BCE – 1,000 CE, and has locales in Ontario, Quebec, and Maritime regions.
 The introduction of pottery distinguishes the Woodland culture from the earlier Archaic stage inhabitants.
 Laurentian people of southern Ontario manufactured the oldest pottery excavated to date in Canada.
 They created pointed-bottom beakers decorated by a cord marking technique that involved impressing tooth implements into wet clay.
 Woodland technology included items such as beaver incisor knives, bangles, and chisels.
 The population practising sedentary agricultural life ways continued to increase on a diet of squash, corn, and bean crops.